tri-co-hackathon-2019/python_web_applications/README.md

 [Top 10 Python Web Frameworks to Learn in 2018](https://hackernoon.com/top-10-python-web-frameworks-to-learn-in-2018-b2ebab969d1a)

 # Flask on [sites.haverford](https://sites.haverford.edu/) or [digital.brynmawr](https://digital.brynmawr.edu/)
+Is your app:
+- [ ] simple
+- [ ] performs one clear task
+- [ ] pulls its data from an external source
+- [ ] More a proof of concept than a production app

 Simple mad lib style paper title generator.
 Based on most frequently occuring terms in the books and articles assigned for a class.
 The script adds plausible title parts interspersed with terms from the list.